 The Ohio GI & Liver Institute has several endoscopists trained in advanced endoscopic procedures.
 These procedures may be diagnostic (to evaluate) or therapeutic (to treat), and employ minimally invasive techniques to minimize the need for surgical intervention.
 A brief description of representative procedures are listed below.

 Endoscopic ultrasound (EUS) – EUS uses an endoscope with a built-in ultrasound probe.
 EUS allows detailed imaging of tumors of the chest and gastrointestinal tract, and can be used to obtain tissue to determine a diagnosis.
 In addition to obtaining tissue for diagnosis, EUS is able to accurately assess the stage of a tumor.
 EUS can also be used to deliver medication to areas outside the gastrointestinal tract.
-EUS also offers a minimally invasive approach to evaluating the bile duct for gallstones and the pancreas for changes associated with chronic inflammation or cancer.
-An example of when EUS is used is a patient who has an x-ray showing an abnormality of the pancreas.
-EUS is used to get a detailed evaluation of the pancreas and obtain a biopsy with a needle.
+EUS also offers a minimally invasive approach to evaluating the bile duct for gallstones and the pancreas for changes associated with chronic inflammation or cancer, typically found via imaging such as a CT scan or MRI of the abdomen.
+An example of when EUS is used is a patient who has an x-ray imaging showing an abnormality of the pancreas.
+In a situation where a patient has an abnormality of the pancreas, an EUS is used to get a detailed evaluation of the pancreas and obtain a biopsy with a needle if indicated.

 Endoscopic Retrograde Cholangiopancreotography (ERCP) – ERCP uses a specially designed endoscope to evaluate and treat disorders of the bile ducts, the pancreas, and the gallbladder.
 An example of when ERCP is used is when a patient has severe abdominal pain and evaluation suggests that there is a gallstone in the bile duct.
 The bile duct is the tube connecting the liver to the bowel (the gallbladder comes off the middle of the bile duct).
 ERCP is utilized in this situation to make a small incision internally and remove the stone to relieve the pain and prevent future episodes from occurring.
 ERCP is also used when there is a narrowing in the bile duct resulting in jaundice.
 ERCP can place a plastic or metal stent across the narrowing to allow bile to flow more easily into the small bowel.